 As noted the subject property is identified as Upscale Executive Housing on Schedule A1 - Upscale Executive Housing Special Policy Areas, however as stated in Section 4.2.2.7, the size and configuration of Upscale Executive Housing Policy Areas may be reduced through the Secondary Plan process.
-The Credit Valley Secondary Plan removed the subject lands from the Executive Housing Policy Area, and furthermore, in order to meet the Growth Plan requirements higher density is more appropriate for this area, given that the property abuts a proposed Bus Rapid Transit area.
+The approved Credit Valley Secondary Plan removed the subject lands from the Executive Housing Policy Area, and furthermore, in order to meet the Growth Plan requirements a range of housing is more appropriate for this area, especially given that the property abuts a proposed Bus Rapid Transit area.

-This type of development is compact, transit-supportive along Queen Street West, which is a major regional arterial road that makes efficient use of the existing and planned infrastructure.
+The subject proposal provides a range of housing that is required within the City.
+This type of development is compact and transit-supportive along Queen Street West, which is a major regional arterial road that makes efficient use of the existing and planned infrastructure.
 There are existing transit services within the area, and it is along the future BRT route for Queen Street.
 The subject proposal conforms to the Residential designation of the Official Plan.